microsoftgraph/msgraph-sdk-powershell/src/WindowsUpdates/WindowsUpdates/examples/v1.0-beta/Remove-MgWindowsUpdatesUpdatableAssetMember.md

 		}
 	)
 }
-Remove-MgWindowsUpdatesUpdatableAssetMember -UpdatableAssetId $updatableAssetId -BodyParameter $params
+Remove-MgBetaWindowsUpdatesUpdatableAssetMember -UpdatableAssetId $updatableAssetId -BodyParameter $params
 ```
-This example shows how to use the Remove-MgWindowsUpdatesUpdatableAssetMember Cmdlet.
+This example shows how to use the Remove-MgBetaWindowsUpdatesUpdatableAssetMember Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).